infinum/datx/docs/examples/angular-setup.md

 Steps:

-- (Optional) Disable MobX by importing `datx/disable-mobx` before any other datx imports
 - Install `datx-jsonapi` and `datx-jsonapi-angular`
 - [Setup your collection and models](./basic-setup), use [`jsonapiAngular` mixin](../jsonapi-angular/mixin.md) when setting them up
 - Set up the [`baseFetch`](../jsonapi-angular/base-fetch.md)